ossrs/oryx/DEVELOPER.md

 ## Develop the Droplet Image

+> Note: Please note that DO will use the latest release `ossrs/srs-stack:5` version, does not support develop version.

 To build SRS droplet image for [DigitalOcean Marketplace](https://marketplace.digitalocean.com/).

 For the first run, please [install Packer](https://www.packer.io/intro/getting-started/install.html) and plugin: